-1 Source: Institutional Real Estate Inc., Global Investment Managers 2023 Special Report.
-Gross asset value as of December 31, 2022.
-AEW includes (i) AEW Capital Management, L.P. in North America and its wholly owned subsidiaries, AEW Global Advisors (Europe) Ltd., AEW Asia Pie.
-Ltd. and AEW Asia Limited and (ii) affiliated company AEW Europe SA and its subsidiaries, which are owned and operated independently from AEW Capital Management, L.P. and its subsidiaries.
-Total AEW AUM of \$90.6 billion in cludes \$40.5 billion in assets managed by AEW Europe SA and its affiliates, \$4.1 billion in regulatory assets under management of AEW Capital Management, L.P. (calculated in accordance with the instructions to Form ADV), and \$46.0 billion in assets for which AEW Capital Management, L.P. and its affiliates provide (i) investment management services to a fund or other vehicle that is not primarily investing in securities (e.g., real estate), (ii) non-RAUM Services').
-Total AEW Real Estate Securities AUM of \$4.3 billion in cludes \$4.1 billion in regulatory assets under management, L.P. (alculated in accordance with the instructions to Form ADV) and \$0.2 billion in assets for which AEW Capital Management, L.P. and its affiliates provide non-discretionary investment advisory services (e.g., model portfolios) or (iii) fund management services that do not include providing investment advice (together, "Non-RAUM Services").
-Total AEW Real Estate Securities AUM of \$4.3 billion in regulatory assets under management of AEW Capital Management, L.P. (calculated in accordance with the instructions to Form ADV) and \$0.2 billion in assets for which AEW Capital Management, L.P. and its affiliates provide non-discretionary investment advisory services (e.g., model portfolios) ("Non-RAUM Services").
-The AEW Denver office will be opening July 2023.
+10ne of the Largest Real Estate Investment Managers is sourced by Institutional Real Estate Inc., Global Investment Managers 2023 Special Report.
+As of June 30, 2024.
+AEW includes (i) AEW Capital Management, L.P. and its subsidiaries and (ii) affiliated company AEW Europe SA and Its subsidiaries.
+AEW Europe SA and AEW Capital Management, L.P. are commonly owned by Natixis Investment Managers and operate independently from each other.
+Total AEW AUM of \$84.4 billion includes \$38.9 billion in assets managed by AEW Europe SA and its affiliates, \$4.9 billion in regulatory assets under management of AEW Capital Management, L.P., and \$40.6 billion in assets for which AEW Capital Management, L.P. and its affiliates provide (i) investment management services to a fund or other vehicle that is not primarily investing in securities (e.g., real estate), (ii) non-discretionary investment advisory services (e.g., model portfolios) or (iii) fund management services that do not include providing investment advice.
+Staff and offices include AEW Capital Management, L.P. and AEW Europe SA and their respective subsidiaries